The Seaton Snook Northumbrian Smallpipes Tunes

 and four free-time motifs called “Tempos”, which were to be played before and after any given smallpipe piece depending on the time of year.

-The pieces have certain melodic characteristics that are unique to Seaton Snook, and these features as well the prescriptive performance practice involving the Tempos may have ensured that none of these tunes seem to have spread outside the town at all.
+The tunes have certain melodic characteristics that are unique to Seaton Snook, and these features - as well the prescriptive performance practice involving the Tempos - may have ensured that none of these tunes seem to have spread outside the town at all.
 The melodic characteristics are explained in the following video:

-The table below contains links to the manuscripts and transcriptions of each piece, with analyses, and rough demonstrations of the pieces played by The Archivist on a keyless set of Northumbrian Smallpipes made by David Burleigh (with apologies for the standard of performance).
+The table below contains links to the manuscripts and transcriptions of each tune, with analyses, and rough demonstrations of the pieces played by The Archivist on a keyless set of Northumbrian Smallpipes made by David Burleigh (with apologies for the standard of performance).